No, I am not cursing at you!

 The tricky part is the benefit side of the equation.
 How do you get there?
 THAT IS THE SECRET SAUCE!!!
 You get there early in the sales cycle by asking the right questions to gain clarification of what’s actually happening within your prospect’s environment that your capabilities could improve.

-Once you both understand and agree on the frequency the challenge or issue arises (“#”), the amount of dollars overcoming the challenge is worth (“$”), and the percentage of time the challenge occurs or percentage of individuals who suffer with the challenge (“%”).
+You must gain an understanding and agreement on 1) the frequency the challenge or issue arises (“#”), 2) the number of dollars overcoming the challenge is worth (“$”), and 3) the percentage of time the challenge occurs or percentage of individuals who suffer with the challenge (“%”).
 It helps then to know whether the prospect is emotionally connected to improving the situation or circumstances (“E”).
 If you are not sure, then ask.

-“How does it make you (your team, the effected group) feel?”
+“How does it make you (your team, the affected group) feel?”

 “How badly do you and your team members want to fix …?”

 This gives you and your prospect an idea about the emotions of the situation.
 At times, all the hard dollar gain in the world may not help you close the opportunity if your prospect isn’t connected on an emotional level to your offering or solution.